Tominous/Protocolise/README.md

-# Protocolize
+# Protocolise
 A lightweight BungeeCord protocol framework supporting items.
 ## Purpose
-Protocolize had been developed to raise the amount of game changing possibilities on BungeeCord platforms.
-With Protocolize it is possible to create custom inventories or interact with the player inventory itself.
+Protocolise had been developed to raise the amount of game changing possibilities on BungeeCord platforms.
+With Protocolise it is possible to create custom inventories or interact with the player inventory itself.
 Protocolize is also ready for future upscaling!
 It is easy to self-implement custom packets using the *de.exceptionflug.protocolize.AbstractPacket* class.
 ## Compatibility
-Protocolize has no currently known compatibility issues yet.
+Protocolise has no currently known compatibility issues yet.
 ## How To Use
-Please take a look at the examples which I made: https://github.com/Exceptionflug/protocolize/tree/master/protocolize-examples/src/main/java/de/exceptionflug/protocolize/example
+Please take a look at the examples which I made: https://github.com/Tominous/Protocolise/tree/master/protocolize-examples/src/main/java/de/exceptionflug/protocolize/example

 ### Maven
 Add the following repository to your pom.xml: